Paragon-OS/paragon-os-ui/README.md

 - "Answer this question using my chat history: [your question]"
 - "Send a message to [recipient] on Telegram: [message]"
 - "Generate a triage for: [context]"
+- "Check for unreplied messages in Discord"

-The assistant will automatically call the appropriate n8n workflows and display the results in the chat interface.
+The assistant will automatically call the ParagonOS workflow and display the results in the chat interface.

 ### Real-Time Streaming Updates